jschrier/blog/_posts/2025-09-07-Solderless-Claude-Light.md

 # Software setup

 1. Install [Raspberry Pi Lite OS](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system) on the SD card (go to the "other" tab and install the 64-bit Lite OS).
-Apply **customization rules** to configure WiFi, enable SSH, add create default user and hostnames.
+Apply **customization rules** to configure WiFi, enable SSH, add create default user and hostnames, as you see fit.

 2. Plug the SD card into your Pi and boot it up.
 Then login via SSH.

-3. Turn on I2C: `sudo raspi-config`
+3. Turn on I2C: Run `sudo raspi-config nonint do_i2c 0` to enable I2C, then reboot the Pi by running `sudo shutown -r now`, then log back in.
+You should now see the I2C interface available, if you run `ls /dev/*i2c*`.
+You can also do this interactively by running `sudo raspi-config` and select the Hardware interface control. (see also: [RPi documentation](https://www.raspberrypi.com/documentation/computers/configuration.html))

-4. Update the OS and install necessary libraries
+4. Update the OS and install necessary libraries, by running the following commands in the command line:
 ```
 sudo apt update
 sudo apt full-upgrade